 You don't have to use a complex tool to write an outline.
 In fact, a simple tool is better for drafting out these rough ideas in outline format.

-I like to think of each of the outline points as key ideas for reinforcing the learning objective.
+I like to think of each of the outline points as key ideas for reinforcing the learning goal.
 Each of them should be different in some way.

 Step 3.
 Build Supporting Points

 Now, it's time to reinforce these key points by adding supporting points.
-Basically, these are just the details that illustrate the key ideas.
+These are just the details that illustrate the key ideas.

 Remember that we want to teach concepts through a variety of lenses that accommodate different learning styles.
 You could use a second-level bullet point for a visual approach to teaching (charts and graphs), and a separate bullet point for an idea on an audience hands-on method to learning the idea.